bhargaw1997/CityPortal-FullStack-Web-Application/README.md

 The application has Progressive web Application (PWA) for mobile device.

-Please refer CityPortal Report for more detail
+Please refer CityPortal Report for more details.